 Health and Medicine in New Zealand

 Many international students choose New Zealand to pursue their health and medicine degrees due to the balance of quality education, opportunity for professional development and laid-back lifestyle.
 Two of New Zealand’s universities rank amongst the top medical schools in the world with many colleges offering a wide variety of disciplines to choose from including veterinary science, dentistry, nursing, physiotherapy, nutritional health science and medicine and surgery (MBBS).
-The two main medical university in New Zealand are The University of Auckland and The University of Otago, where both are well regarded for their medical programmes and known for their brilliant research facilities and the immersive opportunities they present to students.
-Postgraduate programs, on the other hand, are usually specialisations after completing an undergraduate study.
+Postgraduate opportunities in New Zealand allow students to pursue specialisations in musculoskeletal physiotherapy, public health, educational psychology and health policy to name a few.

 New Zealand is a choice study destination due to an extensive curriculum that mixes rigorous coursework with internships and research opportunities that provide an immersive experience into the chosen field.
 Many of the universities provide state-of-the-art facilities and clinical environments for students to accelerate their learning with hands-on training.
 Certain universities such as The University of Otago include internships in their programs, attaching students to real-world businesses, clinics and hospitals as well for holistic learning in a real-world environment.